-Though he is the DC character of my childhood, he's not on my pull list a whole lot.
+Though he is THE superhero of most of my childhood, he's not on my pull list a whole lot.
 Now a days just a graphic novel here and there.

 I've seen enough of him growing up (in various mediums) to give him a place on this list.
 He's the first and arguably still the best comic book superhero.
 And it's always great to see him cut loose on Darkseid ^_^

 But as of late I've come to appreciate him more as he's been criticized for being too good which somehow translates to being, stale and boring.
 It's like our society has forgotten what goodness really means, which is expected since the culture RARELY exalts things or people of that nature.
 I hope that goodness has remain since the relaunch.
 According to one website his personality has changed drastically, describing him as a bully?
 Say it ain't so!!